Domestic Violence Lawyers in Vista

 If may be in your best interests to accept a potential plea bargain for lesser charges, such as criminal threats or trespassing.

 For first-time offenders, it may be possible to receive probation if the victim’s injuries are considered minor.
 But this will require a top-tier trial attorney.
-At jD Law Criminal Defense Attorneys, our lead attorney is a former LAPD investigator who has spent more than 30 years defending clients in the California criminal justice system.
+At jD Law Criminal Defense Attorneys, our lead Vista domestic violence attorney is a former LAPD investigator who has spent more than 30 years defending clients in the California criminal justice system.
 He understands how intricate these laws can be and can craft a strong defense strategy to have your charges reduced or dropped.

 The team at jD Law Criminal Defense Attorneys has handled a diverse range of domestic violence charges.
 We know that there are always two sides to every story.
 A domestic violence charge can result from a misunderstanding, a mistake during a heated exchange, or even be the result of a false accusation.
 Our goal is to thoroughly investigate the details of the charges and get to the bottom of the situation.
-Schedule an appointment and discuss your case with our Vista criminal attorney.
+Schedule an appointment and discuss your case with our Vista criminal lawyer.

 Conveniently located across the North County Courthouse in Vista, we welcome clients from all across Vista and surrounding areas.